Experience Comfort and Warmness

 How can I get to school?

-You will need to take public transportations to get to school.
-Your homestay will help you to get familiar with surroundings such as showing the nearest bus/train stop and let you know which bus/train to take.
+You will need to take public transport to get to school.
+Your homestay will help you to get familiar with your surroundings such as showing the nearest bus/train stop and letting you know which bus/train to take.

 Will my host family provide meals to me?

 It depends on what meal plan you requested.
 There are three options you can choose from: